 PIN debit vs. Signature Debit

-When is PIN debit cheaper than signature debit?
+Which is cheaper, PIN debit or signature debit?

 A debit card can be processed as either a signature or PIN-based transaction, and your business will incur different charges depending on which method you use.

 A signature debit transaction is when you process a debit card by having your customer sign the sales receipt instead of entering her PIN number.